RockefellerArchiveCenter/processing-manual/processing-manual/processing.md

     restricted material should always be described intellectually in the appropriate place within the finding aid.

-#### Step 23 - Add File-Level Conditions of Access Notes for Restricted Material
+#### Step 24 - Add File-Level Conditions of Access Notes for Restricted Material

-(For collection-level access statements please [see above](#general-collection-level-access-statements-approved-for-use-at-rac))
+(For collection-level access statements please [see Step 7](#general-collection-level-access-statements-approved-for-use-at-rac))

 **A.  Common Types of Restricted Materials in RAC Collections**